What Is a Bookkeeping Journal? What is a Daybook?

 Journal entries accumulate in chronological order, showing readily the complete transaction history for any date.

-For each transaction, the journal records at a minimum, (1) the account impacted (account name and number), (2) Date, (3) Amount or value, and (4) nature of the transaction for its account: Debit or Credit.
+For each transaction, the journal records at a minimum, (1) the account to impact (account name and number), (2) Date, (3) Amount or value, and (4) Credit or Debit nature of the transaction.

 Transactions and their entry into an accounting journal are usually considered the first steps in the accounting cycle, as Exhibit 1 below shows.
 The exceptions are situations where entries are captured first in a daybook (or book of original entry) before they transfer to the journal.